PKatarina/UMCG-Microbiome/README.md

 2. Pie_chart: pie chart of a taxonomy group
 3. Diversity_class: calculating shannon, simpson and jaccard index from abundance
 4. Box_plot: draws a box plot for a set of metaphlan data
-5. PathwayTable_class: reading and parsing csv pathway abundance files
+5. PathwayTable_class: reading and filtered pathway abundance file
 6. Test_script

 7. Examples and database folder that can be used to try out the code